-Baby boy critical in Waikato Hospital after crash near Cambridge killed parents
+Baby boy critical in Waikato Hospital after crash near Cambridge kills parents

 When fire crews arrived it had become clear the baby's parents were dead, she told Stuff.
 It had been raining heavily just before the crash.

-"I've always been huge on car seat safety, but [the seat] really did save the baby's life.
+"I've always been huge on car-seat safety, but [the seat] really did save the baby's life.
 It was in perfect condition," Allen said.

 Local Gavin Collinson earlier told Stuff the crash had happened just after the ute rounded a notoriously dangerous corner, meeting the logging truck travelling in the other direction.

-A Waikato DHB spokeswoman said on Sunday evening the baby remained in a critical but stable condition in the hospital's intensive care unit.
+A Waikato District Health Board spokeswoman said on Sunday evening that the baby remained in a critical but stable condition in the hospital's intensive care unit.

-The Serious Crash Unit is investigating the incident, which is part of a spate of four crashes that have killed five people in the Waikato over the weekend.
+The police serious crash unit is investigating the incident, which is part of a spate of four crashes that have killed five people in the Waikato over the weekend.

-On Saturday morning at 10.30am a person died in a two-vehicle crash in Tahuna, 18km north of Morrinsville, while on Saturday night a person died when their vehicle crashed into a power pole on State Highway 25 near Pipiroa, 15km south-west of Thames.
+On Saturday morning at 10.30am a person died in a two-vehicle crash in Tahuna, 18km north of Morrinsville, while on Saturday night a person died when their vehicle crashed into a power pole on State Highway 25 near Pipiroa, 15km southwest of Thames.

-A horror crash in Northland also killed three people early on Sunday morning - reportedly all from the same family - while a child was critically hurt.
+A horror crash in Northland early on Sunday also killed three people - reportedly all from the same family - while a child was critically hurt.
 The crash happened at 2.15am when a car smashed into a tree near Whananaki.

 The weekend's crashes have brought this year's road toll to 49 - still three lower than this time last year.